Akankshap24/Webdevelopment/HTML/README.md

 - There are 100's of elements.

 ### HTML Elements are classified into 5 categories

 ### a.
-Normal elements
+Normal Elements
-- Elements which return a presentation directly on call back [without any additional attributes].
+- Elements which return a presentation directly on callback [without any additional attributes].
-- Elements in HTML are built by using tags.
+- Elements in HTML are built using tags.
-- Normal Elements require a start tag and end tag.
+- Normal elements require a start tag and end tag.
-- Normal Elements will start returning presentation but can’t stop implicitly.
+- Normal elements will start returning presentation but can’t stop implicitly.
-- They require explicit end tag.
+- They require an explicit end tag.
 - Usually require start and end tags.

 - Example: